ciscoo/cxf-codegen-gradle/README.md

 </details>

 > [!NOTE]
-> The Gradle plugin proxies Maven Central, so you should not need to configure Maven Central as a plugin repository.
+> The Gradle plugin portal proxies Maven Central, so you should not need to configure Maven Central as a plugin repository.

 ## Documentation